TheAcharya/MarkerData-Website/docs/User Guide/Label.md

 **Marker Data** allows you to select different fonts for the label appearance. `Menlo` is the [!badge text="Default"] `Typeface` selection.

 !!!info Info
 By design, we have restricted the choice of Typeface selection.
 We believe the provided choice of Typefaces would be more than adequate for burn-ins.
-Furthermore, these fonts are installed macOS by default.
+Furthermore, these fonts are installed on macOS by default.
 !!!

 Select your desired Typeface.